tnnovak/EDMExporterForRhino/README.md

 Its an option for those who want to create simpler DCS 3D models in Rhino and have little experience with Blender.

-Since it uses Blender you will need:
+Since it uses Blender you will need pre-installed:

 1. [Rhino 7](https://www.rhino3d.com/download/)
 2. [Blender](https://www.blender.org/download/) for Windows
-3. [BLENDER EDM EXPORTER](https://github.com/tobi-be/BlenderEdmExporter) plugin installed in Blender (instruction on how to install it can be found at the plugin page)
+3. [BLENDER EDM EXPORTER](https://github.com/tobi-be/BlenderEdmExporter) plugin installed in Blender (instruction on how to install it can be found in the plugin page)

 The first time the **EDMExporterForRhino** plugin runs it asks for the blender.exe file location and for a python script included in the plugin ZIP file